united-security-providers/usp-core-waap-killercoda/usp-core-waap-basic/step1/info.md

-&#127919; In this step you will ...

-* Login as Juice Shop admin
+&#127919; In this step you will login as Juice Shop admin

 ### Login as Juice Shop admin